Our Department Vision:

 Structural Engineering Objectives:

-(Affecting our graduate’s performance 3 to 5 years after completing the program)
+Program Objectives represent graduates’ performance 3 to 5 years after completing the B.S. program:

-- Consistently and successfully apply fundamental Structural Engineering principles within their chosen engineering application area (such as Aerospace, Civil, Marine, and Mechanical).
+1. Teach students engineering fundamentals and critical thinking skills enabling them to consistently and successfully apply Structural Engineering principles within their chosen specialization (such as Aerospace, Civil, Marine, and Mechanical).

-- Apply broad multi-disciplinary skills necessary to accomplish professional objectives in a rapidly changing technological world.
+3. Apply broad multi-disciplinary skills including sustainability and socioeconomic community needs to accomplish professional objectives in a rapidly changing technological world.

-(Desired knowledge, skills, attitudes, behaviors at the time of completing the program)
+Program Outcomes are the expected knowledge, skills, attitudes, and behaviors of students at the time of completing the B.S. program: